PenguinLemma/udacity-robond-p2/README.md

 ## Future improvements

-- [ ] Include white sphere in the world
+- [x] Include white sphere in the world at spawn
 - [ ] Change piece-wise defined angular velocity function to a simpler one using `tanh`
 - [ ] Add namespaces in nodes' source code
 - [ ] Extract constants in nodes' source code